Eigenvalue Problem in Two Dimension for An Irregular Boundary: Perturbation about the Equivalent Circle

-where $J_{0}$ is the $0$th order Bessel function, and $N$ is the normalisation constant. $E_{0}$ is obtained from (\ref{gsec}) with $m=0$, and an appropriate $n$.\\ The first order correction to the wave function, obtained as a solution to (\ref{1}) is,
+where $\rho=kr$, $J_{0}$ is the $0^{\rm th}$ order Bessel function, and $N=1/({\sqrt{\pi}R_0J_1(\rho_{0,j})})$, is the normalisation constant. $E_{0}$ is obtained from (\ref{gsec}) with $l=0$, and an appropriate $j$, as $\psi_0$ satisfies boundary condition (\ref{bc0}).
+The first order correction to the wave function, obtained as a solution to (\ref{1}) is,

 where the last term is the particular integral to (\ref{1}).
-Incorporating (\ref{gfc}) in (\ref{bc1}) and separately matching the coefficients of the cosine and the sine terms we have
+Incorporating (\ref{gfc}) in (\ref{bc1}) and separately matching the coefficients of the cosine and the sine terms we have,

-The remaining constant $a_{0}$ can be found out by normalising the corrected wavefunction over the enclosed area.
+The remaining constant $a_{0}$ can be found out by normalising the corrected wave function over the enclosed area.
 However, that is not required right now for our purpose.
 (12c) implies that there cannot be any correction to the energy in the first order.
-So any possible correction to the energy can only come from the second or higher orders.\\ In a similar fashion the second correction to the wave function as a solution to (\ref{2}) with $E_{1}=0$ is found out to be,
+So any possible correction to the energy can only come from the second or higher orders.
+In a similar fashion the second correction to the wave function as a solution to (\ref{2}) with $E_{1}=0$ is found out to be,

 which, when introduced in (\ref{bc2}), now yields,